The Living Encyclopedia of Consciousness

 Schedule I — The Dark Age Begins

-The Controlled Substances Act places LSD, psilocybin, MDMA, and DMT in Schedule I — defined as having "no accepted medical use" and "high abuse potential."
-Research halts globally.
-Thousands of promising clinical investigations are terminated.
-30 years of scientific darkness follow.
+The Controlled Substances Act drops LSD, psilocybin, MDMA, and DMT into Schedule I, the category for drugs with "no accepted medical use" and "high abuse potential."
+Research stops worldwide.
+Thousands of ongoing studies are shut down, and the field goes dark for the next thirty years.

 2000s